Harold Collins (strongman)

 Harold "Iron Bear" Collins is a former professional strongman and world champion Powerlifter.
-Collins is a member of the Tuskarora Nation of Moratoc Indians in North Carolina, and calls himself the "World's Strongest Native American".
+Collins is a member of the Lumbee Tribe of North Carolina, and earned the title, "World's Strongest Native American."

 Strongman/Powerlifting

 Collins competed in the finals of the World's Strongest Man competition twice, finishing 6th in 1993 and 10th in 1997.
 Collins is a 2 time USPF National Powerlifting champion, and is a 2 time IPF World Championships bench press gold medalist.

 Collins holds multiple North Carolina Bench press records, including the North Carolina State Bench press record in the 275 lb. class with 601 lbs. which he pressed 6 times.
 He also holds the North Carolina State Bench press record in the Superheavyweight Division with a 633 lb.
 Bench press.